sabahoth01/Classification-and-regression-task-using-Saint-Petersbourg-real-estate-dataset/README.md

 ## Project Overview

-This project aims to analyze the Saint-Petersburg real estate market using a machine learning pipeline.
-The goal is to develop models for both classification and regression tasks, leveraging the real estate data to predict property prices (regression) and classify property types (classification).
+This project aims to analyze the Saint-Petersburg real estate market from 2014-2019 using a machine learning pipeline.
+The goal is to develop models for both classification and regression tasks, leveraging the real estate data to predict property prices (regression) and classify property types (expensive, affordable).

 ## Table of Contents
 - [Project Overview](#project-overview)